networknext/next/docs/source/getting_started.rst

 Set the customer private key on the server.

-You can set it directly in code:
+You can change the code in the *upgraded_server.cpp* example:

 .. code-block:: c++